-For our purposes, bullying is defined as: "The repeated intimidation of others by the real or threatened infliction of physical, verbal, written, electronically transmitted, or emotional abuse, or through attacks on the property of another.
-It may include, but will not be limited to, actions such as verbal taunts, name calling and put-downs, including ethnically based or gender based verbal put-downs, extortion of money or possessions, and deliberate exclusion from peer groups within school."
-Such conduct is disruptive of the educational process and not in keeping with our goals to "provide an environment in which each child feels important and comfortable," and to help students integrate the values of their Catholic faith into their daily lives.
+For our purposes, bullying is defined as: The APA Dictionary of Psychology (2022) defines bullying as, "persistent threatening and aggressive physical behavior or verbal abuse directed toward other people, especially those who are younger, smaller, weaker, or in some other situation of relative disadvantage.
+Cyberbullying is verbally threatening or harassing behavior conducted through such electronic technology as cell phones, e-mail, and text messaging.
+"Such conduct is disruptive of the educational process and not in keeping with our goals to provide an environment in which each child feels important and comfortable, and to help students integrate the values of their Catholic faith into their daily lives.